All San Diego Humane Society shelters are open Tuesday through Sunday, 9 a.m. to 6 p.m., by appointment only.

 - Additionally, you may visit our website to learn about resources that may help you keep your pet by addressing medical, behavioral and other concerns.

-- If you must relinquish your pet at this time, schedule an admissions appointment online or call 619-299-7012 to schedule an appointment.
+- If you must relinquish your pet at this time, schedule an admissions appointment online here.

 Found injured wildlife?